marc13004/hackernews/README.md

 These installation should override the Package.json file from the project.
 You can review the package.json from here if necessary

+From the root file of the project using a command line tool, you can enter the following command:

+      node ./index.js --posts 10

 Introduction: